BBBaden-Moodle-userscripts/404PageBuilder/README.md

 # 🎨 PageBuilder Library

-The **PageBuilder** library is designed to assist with customizing web pages, with a primary focus on enhancing 404 error pages.
+The **PageBuilder** library is designed to assist with customizing the web pages, with a primary focus on enhancing 404 error pages.

 ## 🚀 Installation